bwilson19/baseballtrivia/readme.md

 ## Getting Started

 This game should be run on Google Chrome on a desktop for best results, but will work fine on any browser.
-The game is fully mobile-responsive as well.
+The game is also fully mobile-responsive.

 ## Game Instructions

-This game is a basic question/answer trivia game centered around baseball facts from 2019.
+This game is a basic multiple choice trivia game centered around baseball facts from 2019.
 The goal is to score 10 runs before the user makes 3 incorrect guesses (a.k.a "outs")

 Each correct guess will count as a "hit", and will add a runner to the field of play or on the bases.
 Once there are 3 runners on the bases, each subsequent hit will count as a "run".